amagnoni/Godot-Module-AnalogJoystick/README.md

 The joystick is initialized on godot opening but doesnt show (only after a resume).
 So we need to hide from a GDScript!

-After we only need to show or hide when needed!
+After, we only need to show or hide when needed!